 For me, it’s a continuing goal of mine to show value without having to show-boat, brag, or even point out the work that I’m doing.
 I want my work to speak for itself.

-In order to do that I’ve had to be able to quickly and easily show the value of my work.
-Sometimes you just need to be using spread sheets to help get this point across.
+To do that I’ve had to be able to quickly and easily show the value of my work.
+Sometimes you just need to be using spreadsheets to help get this point across.

 Even if it’s something as simple as: